 And then I had to run.

 Terry called me at 5:00 a.m.
 It was dark in the motel room; I had been sleeping fitfully, dreaming of her, and the phone jolted me awake.
 I listened to the shrill rings, praying that they'd stop, but when they kept going, I grabbed the phone.
-My heart raced.
-After a pause, she whispered, "It's me."
-The sound of those two words filled me with such longing I gripped the phone in my sweaty hands, sitting upright in bed.
+After a pause, in which my heart raced loudly, she whispered, "It's me."
+The sound of those two words filled me with longing, and I gripped the phone in my sweaty hands, sitting upright in bed.